-A special student is one who does not qualify for regular admission to the University or who is participating in a special short-term academic program.
+A special student is enrolled as a non-degree seeking student to participate in a special short-term program.
 A special student may not take more than 15 credits unless official status as a regular student is gained.
 This procedure should be followed:

 - Obtain an application form from the Office of Admissions, either by calling 330-684-8900 or 1-800-221-8308, or writing the Office of Admissions, The University of Akron Wayne College, 1901 Smucker Road, Orrville, OH 44667.
-Applications are available on the Web atwww.wayne.uakron. edu.
+Applications are available on the Web at www.wayne.uakron.edu.
 Complete the application and return it as soon as possible with the nonrefundable application fee (a one-time charge).
 All checks should be made payable to The University of Akron Wayne College and should specify what fees and for which student the payment is being made. - Obtain permission to enroll under the Special Student category from an admissions officer. - Information regarding registration for classes and academic advising will be forthcoming in the letter of admission.